saanvijay/weathernotify/README.md

-# weathernotify (WIP)
+# weathernotify
-Notify the bad weather to the subscribed users.
-It could be rain, it could be snow or it could be a heat wave.
+Notify the weather forcast to the email users which are listed in .env file.
+The forcast data will be fetched for every 12 hour.
+The location is your current location.

 ## Pre-requisites
 1. Docker